The Hans Foundation Hospitals

 The state of Uttarakhand, the birthplace of river Ganges known to be the cradle of Indian Civilisation, is in dire need of medical infrastructural support today.
 The Hans Foundation Hospitals (THF Hospitals) work tirelessly to provide professional and affordable health care to the masses within and around the state of Uttarakhand.

-THF Hospitals, with its two medical initiatives namely ‘The Hans Foundation Eye Care’ in Haridwar and ‘The Hans Foundation General Hospital’ in Satpuli is striving hard to provide access to healthcare to those who cannot pay for their well-being.
+THF Hospitals with their two medical initiatives namely ‘The Hans Foundation Eye Care’ in Haridwar and ‘The Hans Foundation General Hospital’ in Satpuli are striving hard to provide access to healthcare to those who cannot pay for their well-being.
 In addition to providing medical facilities at the hospital premises, the THF hospital's staff also reaches out to the communities by holding regular medical camps even in the most remote terrains of the state.

 Having provided free health care to lakhs of underprivileged people, THF Hospitals are being seen as a game-changer in the noble profession of the medical industry.

 According to the estimates of the World Health Organization (WHO), approximately 1.3 billion people around the globe have some kind of visual impairment, out of which 80 percent are avoidable.
 The leading cause of this being uncorrected refractive errors and cataracts, which gives an opportunity to philanthropic organisations such as the The Hans Foundation Eye Care (THF Eye Care) to serve the needy and the underprivileged.

 THF Eye Care was established in the city of Haridwar to provide affordable eye care to thousands of people through its satellite hospitals, vision centers and outreach camps.